curiostegui/Instacart-customer-segmentation-analysis/analysis-report.md

 ## Recommendations

--Personalize based on item preferences:
-Each cluster has preferences toward specific products.
+- Personalize based on item preferences: Each cluster has preferences toward specific products.
 We saw cluster 0 bought hygiene and body case, while cluster 1 had preferences towards fresh produce and cheese.
 Creating campaigns that align with each group’s item of choice is important.

--Engagement strategies (not just about items but engagement) amd Shopping Days These marketed strategies should take into account not just what they buy but how engaged they are.
+- **Engagement strategies and Shopping Days:** These marketed strategies should take into account not just what they buy but how engaged they are.

- For super spending customers like those seen in cluster 1 and 6, focus on loyalty reinforcement through VIP programs, exclusive deals and early access.
+     - For **super spending customers** like those seen in cluster 1 and 6, focus on loyalty reinforcement through VIP programs, exclusive deals and early access.

-For moderately engaged customers like in clusters 0, 3 and 4, target them with cross-sell opportunities and basket expansion.
+     - For **moderately engaged customers** like in clusters 0, 3 and 4, target them with cross-sell opportunities and basket expansion.
 Consider cross-promoting complementary categories such as snack with beverages, hygiene with other cleaning items, etc.

-For low inactive customers like in clusters 2 and 5, focus on discounts,  time-limited offers and reactivation campaigns.
+    - For **low inactive customers** like in clusters 2 and 5, focus on discounts,  time-limited offers and reactivation campaigns.

--Leverage timing patterns
-Certain clusters shop on specific days.
+- **Leverage timing patterns:** Certain clusters shop on specific days.
 For ex. cluster 2 tends to shop on Thursday.
 Consider using day-of-week promotions.